Hackership/blog.hackership.org/_posts/2014-05-02-Announcing-Taste-of-Hackership-Experience-Hackership-first-hand.md

 ---
 layout: post
 title: "Announcing Taste of Hackerhip - A chance to experience Hackership first hand"
-description: "After the success of Hackership Batch 0, I’m sure you’re all eager to find out when the first official batch of Hackership will be announced.
+description: "After the success of Hackership batch-0, I’m sure you’re all eager to find out when the first official batch of Hackership will be announced.
 The answer is soon, really soon.

 Fortunately, there’s plenty to do until then.
-In fact, anyone wishing to become either a learner or a coach during Hackership Batch 1 can start preparing right now!
+In fact, anyone wishing to become either a learner or a coach during Hackership batch-1 can start preparing right now!
 How, you ask?
 By coming to one (or all) of our Taste of Hackership sessions.
 "
 category:
 authors: